razgarabedi/Forumify/docs/setup/installation.md

 ### Automatic Database Initialization

-ForumLite will automatically create the necessary database tables on first run:
+Rexerium Forum will automatically create the necessary database tables on first run:

 ```bash
 # Start the development server